 Feast on flavorful brisket, tender pulled pork, saucy smoked ribs and more at some of the best local barbecue spots in Durham.

 Depending on where you grew up, you may think that any slab of meat smothered in A.1.
 Sauce is barbecue.
 However, real barbecue is slow-cooked in a combination of marinade, fat, and spices over indirect heat (sometimes up to 18 hours).
 One thing is certain – when a North Carolina pitmaster puts their heart and soul into barbecuing, it shows.

-As we highlight some of the best barbecue spots in the Bull City, we also pay respect to the very existence of barbecue, which can be attributed to America’s Indigenous people and enslaved Africans.
+As we highlight some of the best nationally-recognized and locally beloved spots serving NC-style barbecue in the Bull City, we also pay respect to the very existence of barbecue, which can be attributed to America’s Indigenous people and enslaved Africans.